ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ![Conceptual model of the cocoa consumption effect on cognitive functions](/assets/2023-01-25/cocoa-cognition-conceptual-model.png){: style="margin-left: auto;margin-right: auto;display: block;"}

-Chocolate, known by the Mayas as the "Theobroma cacao" (food of the gods), is a non-necessary goods, unlike rice or eggs, so inhabitant in difficult situations may not priorities chocolate consumption if they are already struggling to find a decent everyday meal.
-Even for wealthy inhabitants the local gastronomy has a huge impact on their consumption.
-As an example, the Chinese middle class doesn't consume that much of chocolate, unlike red wine, because they simply don't eat a lot of sweet in general.
-Last fact but not the least, remember which country invent the compass, the gunpowder, papermaking and printing?
-Well, China!
-And without any chocolate!
-This fact emphasize the great care to put everythings in an historical perspective.
-Did you see where does China lie on the correlation diagram?

-> Improved cognitive performance with the administration of a cocoa polyphenolic extract has even been reported in aged WistarUnilever rats.
->
-> Bisson JF, Nejdi A, Rozan P, Hidalgo S, Lalonde R, Messaoudi M. Effects of long-term administration of a cocoa polyphenolic extract (Acticoa powder) on cognitive performances in aged rats.

-The flavonoid administration on laboratory rats helped reduce the natural senility due to aging.

 Nonetheless the good starting point of the study, and because the *consumption of chocolate* and the *Nobel laureates per capita* are both indicators of the wealth of a (occidental) country, trying to prove that chocolate improve cognition on nation's statistics, comes to proves that wealthy countries are actually wealthy.

+> Of course, a correlation between X and Y does not prove causation but indicates that either X influences Y, Y influences X, or X and Y are influenced by a common underlying mechanism.

 It's like trying to find a correlation between the garbage indicator and the life expectancy, both are strongly related to the economic state of a country.
 Then there a good chance for them to seems correlated.
 Another good example of the omitted variable bias is the correlation between ice cream consumption and sunburn.
 There is a correlation, but does that mean ice cream consumption causes sunburn?

 ![Conceptual model of the ice cream consumption effect on sunburns](/assets/2023-01-25/icecream-sunburn-conceptual-model.png){: style="margin-left: auto;margin-right: auto;display: block;"}

-It's worth considering that chocolate consumed in various forms, ranging from dark chocolate with high cocoa content to milk chocolate with added sugars and fats.
+It's also worth considering that cocoa is consumed in various forms, ranging from dark chocolate with high cocoa content to milk chocolate with added sugars and fats.
 The health benefits associated with chocolate are primarily attributed to dark chocolate with higher cocoa content, as it contains a higher concentration of flavonoids and fewer added ingredients.
 High consumption of chocolate with a low polyphenolic concentration, as well as a low consumption with a high polyphenolic concentration migth weakened the goodness of the indicator.
 Besides, the average consumption is not necessarily consistent with the laureates' consumption.
 By the way, the Flavonoids are not the exclusivity of the dark chocolate, they can also be found in fruits and vegetables, red wine, and teas, among other.

 > The present data are based on country averages, and the specific chocolate intake of individual Nobel laureates of the past and present remains unknown.
->
-> The cumulative dose of chocolate that is needed to sufficiently increase the odds of being asked to travel to Stockholm is uncertain.

-> Of course, a correlation between X and Y does not prove causation but indicates that either X influences Y, Y influences X, or X and Y are influenced by a common underlying mechanism.

 On observe au 18ème siècle une remise en question du principe de causalité.
 La causalité apparait plus comme une caractéristique de la pensée humaine que comme une notion inhérente aux phénomènes naturels.